 Pitch the Publisher offers budding authors 5 minutes to pitch their book idea to a panel of Atlantic Canadian publishers.
 Ideas pitched at this event have been turned into books, including Hand Drawn Halifax by Emma FitzGerald (Formac Publishing, 2015) and Unpacked: From PEI to Palawan by Mo Duffy Cobb (Pottersfield Press, 2017).

-This year’s Pitch the Publisher will take place from 10:00 am to 12:00 pm in the Plaza Tent at the Halifax Central Library and participants will get 5 minutes to pitch their book idea to a panel of Atlantic Canadian publishers.
+This year’s Pitch the Publisher is sponsored by Marquis Book Printing.
+The event will take place from 10:00 am to 12:00 pm in the Plaza Tent at the Halifax Central Library and participants will get 5 minutes to pitch their book idea to a panel of Atlantic Canadian publishers.
 Publishers will provide feedback and if one of them takes an interest, they will ask for you to send them more information.

 Here’s what Emma FitzGerald has to say if you are considering submitting a pitch: “Pitch the Publisher made my first book, Hand Drawn Halifax, possible.
 It forced me to focus my ideas, gave me a venue to speak to real live book publishers, and ultimately ended in a book contract, and the beginning of many more books.
 I highly recommend giving it a go!”